douglaz/gitsmith/README.md

 ## Architecture

-GitSmith uses a clean workspace structure:
+gitsmith uses a clean workspace structure:

 - **`gitsmith-core`**: Core library with all Nostr/git logic
 - **`gitsmith`**: CLI application using the core library